yunimoo/elichika/docs/README.md

     - [x] Fully working bond board system.
     - [x] Bond stories are unlocked by level once you unlock the bond story feature for one member (get to level 3 bond).
     - [x] Bond songs unlocked at spefiic levels.
-- [ ] Bond ranking
+- [x] Bond ranking
-    - [x] Working but return fixed data, eventually should return actual data.
+    - [x] Working bond ranking, but it might be slow if there are a lot of account.
 - [ ] Membership (subscription)
     - [x] Keep membership info for imported data.
     - [x] Add default membership for new account.